energyPATHWAYS/EnergyPATHWAYS/doc/source/setup.rst

 Data Setup
 ==========

 In addition to installation of the EnergyPATHWAYS package described above, a model cannot be run until input data are provided.
-The input data consist of two components:
+The input data consist of three components:

 1. A database describing your energy system
 2. A configuration file (e.g. ``energyPATHWAYS/model\_runs/us\_model\_example/config.INI``)

-These are described in the following subsections.
+3. One or more scenario files that describe the variations of your energy system that you would like to model.

+The first two of these are described below, and the third is covered in detail under :ref:`scenarios`.

+.. _database:

 Database
 --------